self-driving-satellite-network/starlink-autonomous-driving/Dataset/README.md

 Conjunction data format:
 <div align=center><img src="./Conjunction_report_format.png" width=""></div>

-Due to the large dataset, it cannot be shown here, you have two ways to get this data

-- Contact us by email
-- Self collection
+Due to excessive data volume, this folder includes a small representative set of examples for these datasets.
+You can contact us to get complete data through this email yuanjiel@tsinghua.edu.cn.

 ## References